michael2012z/BitBible/markdown/KJV/files/Exod.md

 14. And the Lord said unto Moses, Write this for a memorial in a book, and rehearse it in the ears of Joshua: for I will utterly put out the remembrance of Amalek from under heaven.

-15. And Moses built an altar, and called the name of it Jehovah–nissi:Jehovah–nissi: that is, The Lord my banner
+15. And Moses built an altar, and called the name of it Jehovah–nissi:

-16. For he said, Because the Lord hath sworn that the Lord will have war with Amalek from generation to generation.Because…: or, Because the hand of Amalek is against the throne of the Lord, therefore, etcthe Lord hath…: Heb. the hand upon the throne of the Lord
+16. For he said, Because the Lord hath sworn that the Lord will have war with Amalek from generation to generation.

 ## Exodus 18